Electro-Voice Model RE34 (1983) cardioid line/mic level condenser microphone

 The bottom switch controls the internal line-level-to-microphone-level attenuator.
 It is deeply recessed to prevent activation by normal finger movements.
 Since the RE34’s limiter still functions in the “mike level” position and the output level is tailored to the typical input stage, the RE34 will not overload the first stage of most microphone preamplifiers while retaining the output required for the best signal-to-noise ratio.

 Between the two switches is the “electro-pulse”/phantom “Q” indicator (see Figure 6).
 When the RE34 is turned on and a new battery is in place, the indicator will flash rapidly.
 As the battery’s voltage drops, the flashing rate slows giving the user a continuous indication of battery condition.
-In non-critical applications the RE34 can be operated until the flashing completely ceases; there is approximately five hours of reduced performance operation after the “electro-pulse” stops flashing.
+In non-critical applications the RE34 can be operated until the flashing completely ceases; there are approximately five hours of reduced performance operation after the “electro-pulse” stops flashing.
 In critical applications and those requiring maximum performance, the battery should be replaced when the flashing rate drops to approximately one flash every second.

 The LED indicator between the switches, in addition to its “electro-pulse” function, can also be employed as a phantom presence indicator and/or as a remote “Q” light (“Q” light refers to a cue or tally light).
 When the phantom voltage applied to the microphone rises above 12.5 volts, the indicator glows continuously.
 A properly operating phantom supply system will light the indicator.
 If the indicator fails to light, the system should be checked to determine the reason for the lack of sufficient power for proper operation.
 On some properly operating systems the presence of strong sonic inputs will cause the indicator to dim as the microphone draws more current in response to the increased input.